 Got it?
 Play horror hallmark bingo now as you make your way down Santi’s comprehensive and highly recommended much-watch movie list.
 Nollywood horror heaven, here you come!

 1. Raging Storm, 2007

-“My all time favourite, generally ranked one of the best of all time.
+“My all time favorite, generally ranked one of the best of all time.
 A man loses all his money and joins a cult to acquire wealth.
 After he grows tired of performing the heinous rituals the cult keeps asking keeps asking him to do, he decides to opt out only to face the terror and doom that awaits him and his family.
 It was directed by Tade Ogidan.”

 2. End of the Wicked, 1999

 “This film was directed by Helen Ukpabio, a controversial pastor and filmmaker, and is about old witches and children being initiated.
 This was a film that made parents warn kids about accepting gifts or food from strangers.
-What was most impressive is the knowledge and insight into a part of the supernatural — everyone had spiritual names and specialised duties in the real world.”
+What was most impressive is the knowledge and insight into a part of the supernatural — everyone had spiritual names and specialized duties in the real world.”

 3. Last Burial, 2000

 “A classic!
 A man who worshipped at both a cult and a church dies.
 The family want the body so they can lay him to rest, but the cult has other plans.”